On This Page

 - Required for3-D Securetransactions when the ECI value isocioroci_attempted.

-- Set to1for the registration or first transaction and2for subsequent transactions.
+- Set the value to1for the registration or first transaction and2for subsequent transactions.

 - Set the value totrue.